๐Ÿ’พIntro to Computer Architecture

 Why This Matters

-On exams, you're being tested on more than definitions.
+On exams, you're tested on more than definitions.
 You need to understand how metrics relate to each other, why some metrics can be misleading in isolation, and how to apply formulas like the CPU performance equation and Amdahl's Law to real scenarios.
-Don't just memorize what each metric measures—know what architectural factors influence it and when to use one metric over another.
+Don't just memorize what each metric measures.
+Know what architectural factors influence it and when to use one metric over another.

 Time-Based Metrics

-These metrics measure performance in terms of how long things take—the most intuitive way to evaluate speed.
-Time-based metrics answer the user's real question: "How fast will my program run?"
+These metrics measure performance in terms of how long things take.
+Time is the most direct way to evaluate speed, and it answers the user's real question: "How fast will my program run?"

 Execution Time